Acephoeni-X/ISTE-HACKATHON/README.md

 - Spam filter

 Technologies used:
-- Dependencies require for the software is only NPMs for Node Js while for installation.
+- Dependencies require for the software is only NPMs for Node JS.
-- Nodejs
+- NodeJS
 - Python

-Installation instructions:
+## Installation instructions: